alersh/netflow/README.md

 ```

 This branch takes the same iris data, selects the two columns
 Sepal.Length and Petal.Length, and runs the linear regression.
-Notice
+Note that
-that the id node for the getIris is the same as the one in
+the id node used in the getIris function is the same as the one in the
-branch_summary because this branch will be built from the same node.
+branch_summary branch because this branch will be built from the same
+node.
 Below shows the network with this new branch added to the network.

 ![](img/branch_summary_linreg.png)